shehzadhashmis/springcloudwatch/README.md

 The batch size used for cloudwatch metrics publishing  i.e. 10.

 ## Spring Configuration File
-There only one magical Spring configuration file that does all the trick.
+There is only one magical Spring configuration file that does all the trick.
 It creates and initializes the beans for the following classes.
 ```
 io.micrometer.core.instrument.Clock
 software.amazon.awssdk.services.cloudwatch.CloudWatchAsyncClient